Mathematics University of Tsukuba

 Competence

 The objective of this course is to provide a sound understanding of the basic structure of functions and function notation, and transformations of functions.
 With these basic components in hand we will further research the specific details and intricacies of each type of function in our toolkit and use them to model the world around us.
-Introductory calculus will be discussed to relate the applications with life and environmental sciences and further course works for Advance Mathematics.
+Introductory calculus will be discussed to relate the applications with life and environmental sciences and further course works for advanced mathematics.

 Course prerequisites